Dealing with a Deceased’s Estate

 Dealing with a Deceased’s Estate can be very complex, do not hesitate to seek our further advice on any aspect of the legal process.
 Remember that if you inherit from the estate this will increase the size of your estate on death and you may need to review the suitability of your own Will and again a member of our Wills and Probate Team can advise you about this.

-For further information contact our Wills and Probate team at one of our offices in Lincolnshire & Nottinghamshire, in Boston, Grantham, Lincoln, Newark, Sleaford and Spalding.
+For further information contact our Wills and Probate team at one of our offices in Lincolnshire & Nottinghamshire, in Boston, Grantham, Lincoln, Newark, Sleaford.